 Mrs. Lorenz began taking Aricept® 45 days ago.
-The medication was delivered to the CBRF in a blister pack containing 30 tablets with one tablet to be administered daily at bedtime.
+The medication was delivered to the provider in a blister pack containing 30 tablets with one tablet to be administered daily at bedtime.
 The prescription allowed 4 refills.

-Today, caregiver Joan noticed that Mrs. Lorenz had not received the Aricept medication for the last 15 days.
+Today, caregiver Joan noticed that Mrs. Lorenz had not received the Aricept medication for the last 15 days as the refill never came.